 KillerRONS.COM's owner, James Monroe, has been around drag racing his whole life.
 His father (Mike Monroe) began competing in 1964 and is an integral part of the racing team even today.
-After graduating from college and competing successfully in intercollegiate athletics James dedided that driving the family race car was what he wanted to do to fill the competitive void.
-Based upon prior experience with fuel systems and the success of specific local racers the two decided that an alcohol injection system was the only option for them.
+After graduating from college and competing successfully in intercollegiate athletics James decided that driving the family race car was what he wanted to do to fill the competitive void.
+Based upon prior experience with fuel systems and the success of specific local racers it was decided that an alcohol injection system was the only option for them.
 In 1992 they purchased their first unit directly from Ron's Racing Products for their 383" SBC equipped dragster and experienced immediate results at the local level.
 This culminated in James being named the "Rookie Driver of the Year" at Action Dragway in Terre Haute, IN.

 In 1994, while working a full-time job at the local hospital, James began a common "dealer" program with the Arizona based fuel system company in an effort to gain a little extra racing money.
 The dealership started innocently as "Monroe Sales & Service" but after nearly a decade of hard work the business had grown to a point where James could no longer hold a full-time job and care for the growing business in a manner his customers had grown accustomed to.
-In the year 2001 the KillerRONS.COM website was developed and shortly thereafter in 2004 (with the blessing of his new wife Meleah) James resigned from his day job to pursue the dream of becoming a "professional" in the industry.
+In 2001 the KillerRONS.COM website was developed and shortly thereafter in 2004 (with the blessing of his new wife Meleah) James resigned from his day job to pursue the dream of becoming a "professional" in the industry.

 James Monroe is shown above at the Performance Racing Industry trade show where